 Normal maintenance is not treated as a repair for the purposes of the Single Survey.
 When a category 1 rating is provided this means the property must continue to be maintained in the normal way.

-Where items of maintenance or repair have been identified, the purchaser should satisfy themselves as to the costs and implications of these issues prior to making an offer to purchase.
+Where items of maintenance or repair have been identified, the purchaser, should, prior to purchase, satisfy themselves as to the costs and implications of these issues.

 Estimated re-instatement cost (£) for insurance purposes